turnitin-ai-poc/test-devin-lambda/README.md

 Have working AWS credentials for DEV001, either `default` or env var `AWS_PROFILE` points to them

 1. `mvn clean package` to build the Maven multi-module project
-2. `sam deploy` to deploy to DEV001
+2. `sam local start-api` will run the code locally
-3. `sam local start-api` will run the code lcally
+3. `sam deploy` to deploy to DEV001

 To "un-deploy" a stack from the AWS dev environment, run `aws cloudformation delete-stack --stack-name <stackname>`